mgoodric/mattgoodrich.com/_posts/2009-03-24-urlrewriternet.md

 ---
 title:  "UrlRewriter.Net"
 categories:
-  - .NET
-  - SEO
+  - DotNet
 tags:
-  - Intelligencia
+  - seo
-  - SEO
+  - url-rewriting
-  - URL rewriting
+  - iis7
-  - IIS7
+  - dotnet
 ---

 This is my first tutorial.
 I will be going over how to use the extensionless Url Rewriter with ASP.NET.
 There is a lot you can do with this component, and I will only be scratching the surface here.